Champion Lakes

 Champion Lakes lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 based on 2022 data, and Greater Capital Region projections from the ABS released in 2023 using 2022 data for areas not covered by this data or post-2032 growth estimation.
-Future population trends project an above median growth with Champion Lakes expected to increase by 312 persons to 2041, reflecting a gain of 1.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Future population trends project an above median growth for national statistical areas, with Champion Lakes expected to increase by 308 persons to 2041, reflecting a gain of 1.5% over the 17 years.

 Frequently Asked Questions - Population